apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 MessageStream<WikipediaFeed.WikipediaFeedEvent> allWikipediaEvents = MessageStream.mergeAll(ImmutableList.of(wikipediaEvents, wiktionaryEvents, wikiNewsEvents));
 {% endhighlight %}

-Note there is a [merge](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html#merge-java.util.Collection-) operator class method on MessageStream, but the static [mergeAll](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html#mergeAll-java.util.Collection-) method is a more convenient alternative if you need to merge many streams.
+Note there is a [merge](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html#merge-java.util.Collection-) operator instance method on MessageStream, but the static [mergeAll](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html#mergeAll-java.util.Collection-) method is a more convenient alternative if you need to merge many streams.

 #### Parse
 The next step is to parse the events and extract some information.
 We will use the pre-existing `WikipediaParser.parseEvent()' method to do this.
 The parser extracts some flags we want to monitor as well as some metadata about the event.
 Inspect the method signature.
 The input is a WikipediaFeedEvents and the output is a Map<String, Object>.
 These types will be reflected in the types of the streams before and after the operation.